 RealVNC Server can be run in Virtual Mode as many times as you have available computers in your subscription's capacity, to create as many virtual desktops as you need.
 See a picture here for an overview of the different modes available in RealVNC Server.

 A virtual desktop provides a private workspace in which a connected RealVNC Viewer user can run programs without affecting either the actual desktop of the currently logged-in user or the virtual desktops of other connected RealVNC Viewer users.

 A virtual desktop is tied to your user account on the remote computer but can run a different desktop environment to your actual desktop if you wish, and the two are independent in other ways; if you log out of your actual desktop, your virtual desktop persists, and you can continue connecting to it until it is explicitly destroyed.

-- Providing independent desktops for users on a single computer to make the best use of that (perhaps rented) asset, while consuming only a fraction of the resources required by an equivalent number of virtual machines.
+- Providing independent desktops for users on a single, high powered, computer to make the best use of that computer, while consuming only a fraction of the resources required by an equivalent number of virtual machines.

 - Enabling multiple users of a centralized application to run that application simultaneously, yet separately, on the same computer.

-- Providing ‘visual’ remote access to a headless server.
+- Providing graphical remote access to a headless server.